urdiales/dell-driver-scraper/README.md

 ## Troubleshooting

 - **Application not starting**: Check Docker logs with `docker compose logs`
-- **Scraping errors**: Verify the service tag is correct and try again
+- **Retrieval errors**: Verify the service tag is correct and try again
 - **Ollama not responding**: Ensure the Ollama container is running with `docker ps`
+- **Access issues**: Check the logs directory for detailed information about API responses

 ## Technical Details

-- Backend: Python with Streamlit and Playwright
+- Backend: Python with Streamlit and Requests
+- API Integration: Dell Support APIs with enhanced headers
 - AI Integration: Ollama API
 - Data Formats: JSON and Markdown
 - Deployment: Docker and Docker Compose